Meeting Minutes for September 15, 2020

 i.
 Emergency Ingress/Egress & Corkscrew Widening Updates

-The Chair discussed how the Board came to their decisions concerning changes at the entrance, and said that trees will have to be relocated.
+The Chair discussed how the Board came to their decisions concerning changes at the entrance, and said that trees in the front median of Bella Terra Boulevard will have to be relocated.
 Supervisor Licht and Supervisor Naplitano stated they did not have an opportunity to specifically discuss and vote on changing the entrance and adding the third left turn lane.
 The Chair said the discussion and vote were reflected in the July 21, 2020 minutes.
 He also stated that it was in the packet the Board had before they voted, but said he would consider a motion to change it.
 The Chair expressed that he feels their objective should be to move traffic more than enhance aesthetics.
 Supervisor Licht made a motion not to add the third exit lane, and it passed after discussion.

 On MOTION by Supervisor Licht, seconded by Supervisor Napolitano, with a 3-2 vote (Chair Novitski and Supervisor Gibson opposed), voted to remove Board approval to add a third exit lane at the entrance.